 The full SFDR framework is still under review by the EU, and there are likely to be more changes in the future as concepts and interpretations are refined to improve usability.

 All in all, SFDR remains a work in progress, and staying informed about the latest updates is paramount.
 Working alongside a trusted advisor who is well-versed in the evolving SFDR framework is essential.
 Their expertise will ensure compliance with the most recent requirements, providing guidance through the complexities of sustainable finance regulations.

 In conclusion, a comprehensive approach to SFDR can offer FMPs a competitive advantage by effectively communicating ESG impacts and addressing sustainability risks, appealing to socially and environmentally-conscious investors.
 Non-compliance risks reputational damage in this competitive market.

 Moreover, SFDR enhances decision-making by encompassing both financial and non-financial risks, encouraging a long-term perspective over short-term gains.
 Leveraging ESG data provides valuable insights for informed decision-making, leading to more stable financial returns.

 Despite existing complications and challenges in SFDR implementation, SCG fully supports its obligations.
 We believe SFDR is the key to redirecting capital towards companies driving positive impact and facilitating Europe’s transition to a net-zero economy.

 At Sustainable Capital Group, we understand the complexities of EU regulations in sustainable finance, and our sector experts are here to assist you.
-For personalised guidance, simply send an email to firstname.lastname@example.org, and we’ll be in touch with you shortly.
+For personalised guidance, simply fill out our contact form, and we’ll be in touch with you shortly.